 \subsection{Data and neural architecture}

 We apply DySIB to the dataset of experimental video recordings of a rigid rod pendulum from~\citep{chen2022automated}.
 The original $128 \times 128$ RGB images are downsampled to $28 \times 28$ grayscale frames, $F_t \in \mathbb{R}^D$ with $D = 784$.
-Each video consists of 60 frames sampled at $1/60$\,s, covering exactly 1\,s of motion, or about $0.86$ of one small-angle oscillation period ($T \approx 1.16$\,s).
+Each video consists of 60 frames sampled at $1/60$\,s, covering exactly 1\,s of motion, or about $0.86$ of one small-angle oscillation period ($\approx 1.16$\,s).
 The dataset comprises 1200 trajectories spanning a range of initial conditions, including both small-angle oscillations and full rotations.

 The state of the pendulum, which the videos display, is completely specified by its angle $\theta$ and angular velocity $\omega$, corresponding to a two-dimensional phase space for the dynamical system (Fig.~\ref{fig:phase_recovery}A).
-The coordinate $\theta$ is periodic with period $2\pi$, giving the phase space the topology of a cylinder, with $\theta$ as the angular coordinate and $\omega$ as the axial coordinate (see Fig.~\ref{fig:si_projection} for an illustration of the cylinder).
+The coordinate $\theta$ is periodic with period $2\pi$, giving the phase space the topology of a cylinder, with $\theta$ as the angular coordinate and $\omega$ as the axial coordinate (see Fig.~\ref{fig:si_projection} for an illustration).

 Our variational embeddings are expected to map the latent variables into marginal distributions that are approximately standard normal, since the encoder KL term pulls them toward $\mathcal{N}(0, I)$.
 Thus, to facilitate comparison with the trained representation, we map the cylindrical phase space to a plane by taking $\theta$ as the polar angle and $\omega + c$ as the radius, for a fixed offset $c$ (Fig.~\ref{fig:phase_recovery}B; cf.~Fig.~\ref{fig:si_projection}).
-The two fixed points of the system, the stable equilibrium at $(\theta, \omega) = (0, 0)$ and the unstable equilibrium at $(\theta, \omega) = (\pi, 0)$, are marked with stars in the figures.
-In this representation, positive angular velocities map to radii larger than $c$ and negative angular velocities to radii smaller than $c$, so they lie radially on opposite sides of the stable-equilibrium star.
-Values of $\omega$ outside the data range leave an empty outer region (large positive $\omega$) and an unoccupied inner hole (large negative $\omega$).
-Full rotations with negative $\omega$ trace loops that wind around the hole, full rotations with positive $\omega$ wind around the hole and the rest of the phase space in the opposite direction, and small oscillations form closed banana-like curves near the stable fixed point.
+In this representation, positive angular velocities map to radii larger than $c$ and negative angular velocities to smaller than $c$, so the two signs of $\omega$ are separated radially.
+Values of $\omega$ outside the data range leave an empty outer region (large positive $\omega$) and an inner hole (large negative $\omega$).
+Full rotations with negative $\omega$ trace loops that wind around the hole, while full rotations with positive $\omega$ wind around the hole and the rest of the phase space in the opposite direction.
+Small oscillations form closed banana-like curves near the stable fixed point.